chadbaldwin/chadbaldwin.github.io/_posts/2021-01-31-certifications-and-learning.md

 I'm pretty sure I've started watching the same "Getting started with Python" Pluralsight course *at least* half a dozen times.
 I've been paying for a Pluralsight membership for *years* and I rarely use it, but I don't dare cancel it because I *think* I'll use it.

 The only way I'm able to effectively learn something is through hands-on actual job experience.
-Give me the task, and I do whatever it takes to figure it out.
+Give me the task, and I will do whatever it takes to figure it out and get it done.
 I learned SQL, PowerShell and now C# on the job, among many other things.
 The reason?
 Because now someone else is relying on me to get something done; And that's just enough pressure to keep me focused on the task.
 So if all it takes for me to learn something is to apply a bit of pressure...what's another option for independent learning?

 ---